Fate-Grand-Automata/FGA/README.md

 Battery optimizations can screw up the functionality of the app.
 App tries to disabled them automatically but you might also have to do that manually.

 ## What to do about bugs?
+This is a lazy project (see how the commits are named :laughing:) and I'm a beginner in Android.
-This is a project I made solely for the purpose of running on my phone.
+I made solely for the purpose of running on my phone.
 You can use the code if you want, but I can't really help you to debug it on your phone if you face any problems.
 Debugging really is a pain due to FGO not allowing `Developer Mode` to be `ON` during execution.
 Though, I welcome contributions if you could figure out the cause of the problem.